GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==

+= 0.0.65 =
+* Use `wp_update_user` for password changes and log failures.
+* Reduce log noise by checking request method before login-by-details.
+* Bump version to 0.0.65.

+= 0.0.64 =
+* Add verbose logging for login-by-details and profile updates.
+* Bump version to 0.0.64.

 = 0.0.63 =
 * Fix password updates when saving the Graduate Profile form.